wang-yulei/wang-yulei.github.io/pages/1_homepage.md

 His research interests include space-air-ground integrated networks, semantic communication and stochastic geometry.

-<br> He is seeking 2–3 self-motivated master's students per year to join his research group with the following requirements:
-* Accepted into the Telecommunication Engineering major at College of Electronics and Information Engineering, South-Central Minzu University.
-* Strong mathematical background and programming skills are highly preferred.
-* Passion for research, problem-solving, and teamwork.

-<br> Interested candidates should contact him with your resume/CV for further discussion.
-Looking forward to collaborating with bright and driven students!

-<br> He is seeking 2–3 self-motivated master's students per year to join his research group in Telecommunication Engineering at the College of Electronics and Information Engineering.
+Dr. Wang is seeking 2–3 self-motivated master's students per year to join his research group in Telecommunication Engineering at the College of Electronics and Information Engineering.
 * Admission to the Telecommunication Engineering program.
 * Strong mathematical background and programming skills (Python/Matlab/C++ preferred).
 * Passion for research, independent problem-solving, and collaborative work.